Introduction

 200.0610.0670.0740.0800.0870.0940.1020.1100.1170.1260.1340.1420.1510.160

 Insurance and housing make up a small part of the ownership costs of a machine.
-Insurance costs are calculated by adding the purchase price plus the trade-in value of the machine, dividing by two to give an average value over the machine’s life, then multiplying by the chosen insurance rate.
+Insurance costs are calculated by adding the purchase price plus the trade-in value of the machine, dividing by 2 to give an average value over the machine’s life, then multiplying by the chosen insurance rate.
 Housing costs are estimated by multiplying the housing rate per square foot by the square feet of housing required.
 The current market building rental rate per square foot is a good estimate for the housing rate.
 Housing requirements of selected farm equipment are shown in Table 3.
 If the insurance and housing rates are not known, 1% of the purchase price can be used to estimate annual insurance and housing costs.

 Table 3.
 Housing requirements of selected farm equipment